Qovery/Torii/README.md

 - The script must exit with a non-zero exit code if the validation fails.
 - The script must be idempotent.
 It can be executed multiple times without side effects.
 - The output of the script must be a JSON that contains the defined model keys with their values.
-(Qovery Portal will update the model with the values returned by the script)
+(Torii will update the model with the values returned by the script)

 ```json